githubixx/ansible-role-etcd/README.md

 etcd_data_dir: "/var/lib/etcd"
 # Architecture to download and install
 etcd_architecture: "amd64"
-# Only change this if the architecture you are using is unsupported (for example: arm64)
+# Only change this if the architecture you are using is unsupported
-# For more information, see this: https://github.com/etcd-io/website/blob/master/content/docs/v3.4/op-guide/supported-platform.md
+# For more information, see this: https://github.com/etcd-io/website/blob/main/content/en/docs/v3.5/op-guide/supported-platform.md
 etcd_allow_unsupported_archs: false
 # By default etcd tarball gets downloaded from official
 # etcd repository.
 This can be changed to some custom